Small lymphocytic lymphoma (SLL)

 The Lymphoma Association gives emotional support, advice and information on all aspects non-Hodgkin lymphoma.
-Has a national network of people with lymphoma and local groups.
+It has a national network of people with lymphoma and local groups.

 Leukaemia CARE is a national group promoting the welfare of people with leukaemia and related blood disorders, including non-Hodgkin lymphoma.
-Has regional support groups in many counties.
+It has regional support groups in many counties.

 This section has been compiled using information from a number of reliable sources, including:

-Thank you to Professor Rajnish Gupta, Consultant Medical Oncologist, and all of the people affected by cancer who reviewed this edition.
-Reviewing information is just one of the ways you could help when you join our Cancer Voices network.
+Thank you to Dr Graham Collins, Consultant Haematologist, and all of the people affected by cancer who reviewed this edition.